siom79/developers-pocket-knife/README.md

 The developers-pocket-knife currently provides these tools:
 * A tool that encodes a given string in the **Base64** scheme or decodes a given Base64 string
 * A tool that validates an **XML schema validation** with detailed listing of warnings/errors
-* A tool that searches for class files within a folder structure with jar files and again recursively in these jar files
+* A tool that **finds class files** within a folder structure with jar files and again recursively in these jar files

 ##Planned features##